missionpinball/mpf-docs/tutorial/5_add_a_display.rst

 ``mode_attract_started``.
 (This is the event that is posted whenever a mode starts, in the form of *mode_<mode_name>_started*.)

-By the way, if you're wondering how we know what events to use, there's an :doc:`/events/event_reference` in the documentation which has a list of all the events in MPF as well as descriptions of when they're posted.
+By the way, if you're wondering how we know what events to use, there's an :doc:`event reference </events/index>` in the documentation which has a list of all the events in MPF as well as descriptions of when they're posted.
 You can use any of these as triggers for your slides via the ``slide_player:``.